4nd2in/edu/pages/Linux.md

 		- ### Creation
 			- `adduser`: creates a user with a name, a password and a group with the same name.
 In comparison to the older `useradd` command this one will create the `/home/{username}` directory
 			- `usermod`: modify a user. e.g its groups (`usermod -aG {groupname} {username}`)
 			- `userdel`: deletes a user.
-The default behaviour is
+To also delete the home directory use the `-r` argument
+			- `groupdel`: deletes a group
 		- ### Users
 			- Every user has a unique username and a user ID (UID).
 For each user, these are defined by a line in the system file `/etc/passwd`:
 				- _Username_: the unique name of the user